Looking for the best screenplay competitions to enter that offer real value and opportunities?

 Feedback: Optional for an extra fee.

 This prestigious contest was founded in 2003 and has provided opportunities for burgeoning screenwriters ever since.
-Each year they evaluate dozens of projects while offering over $50,000 in cash and prizes – with gold, silver, and bronze prizes in each category, and one $25,000 cash prize for the grand prize winner – to the most promising scripts demonstrating originality, and excellent writing, and viability.
+Each year, they evaluate dozens of projects while offering over $50,000 in cash and prizes – with gold, silver, and bronze prizes in each category and one $25,000 cash prize for the grand prize winner – to the most promising scripts demonstrating originality and excellent writing, and viability.

 Not only is the PAGE screenplay contest judged by Hollywood producers and others searching for new cinematic projects and prospective clients, but entries are divided into ten different genres – guaranteeing at least one relevant category for all aspiring screenwriters!

-PAGE International Screenwriting Awards
+Neil’s Notes on the PAGE International Screenwriting Awards

 The feedback offered by PAGE is insightful, focusing on what works and what doesn’t with a given script from an industry insider’s perspective, as well as a breakdown of scores given, such as premise/concept, plot, pacing, characters, and so on.